guikubivan/Public-Media-Wordpress-Plugins/wp-content/plugins/program_scheduler/README.markdown

 *the_schedule(station_name, mode, $echo = true)*

 * station_name is the name of the station/schedule.
-    - Required when mode is "weekly", "single", "now", "next", "prev", or "playlist-item-now".
+    - Required when mode is "weekly", "single", "now", "next", "prev", or "playlist-item-now", "playlist-item-now-ajax".
     - When mode is "single", use a comma separated string of schedule names.
     - Optional when mode is "listing".
 If station_name is given, it will only retrieve programs for that schedule, otherwise, it will retrieve all.
     - Should be empty("") when mode is "all".